laizahpimentel/laizahpimentel/README.md

 # 🖖🏻 Hello there!

 I'm Laiza Pimentel, a passionate software developer and tech enthusiast.
-I currently work as a Junior Development FrontEnd.
+I currently work as a Junior Development Software.

 # 🚀 Expertise